afehmiu/CS231n-Project/README.md

 # CS231n-Project
-COVID-19 Net Model for Covid-19 Detection using Chest X-Rays
+Implementing CNN Model for Covid-19 Detection using Chest X-Rays

 ## Generating the Dataset
 1. Download the datasets listed below: